digitalocean/digitalocean-cloud-controller-manager/docs/controllers/services/annotations.md

 The number of times a health check must pass for a backend Droplet to be marked "healthy" for the given service and be re-added to the pool.
 The vaule must be between 2 and 10.
 If not specified, the default value is 5.

+## service.beta.kubernetes.io/do-loadbalancer-revert-to-old-health-check

+Reverts the load balancer health check to the previous logic, which health checks the application itself.
+This is a temporary mitigation to rollback to the previous logic in case the updated implementation has an unintended side effect on your application.
+We don't expect any customers to need to use this but has been added in case of emergency.
+The updated implementation will health check the Kubernetes components that are responsible for routing traffic, this will account for pod and node lifecycle such as taints, autoscaling, etc...

 ## service.beta.kubernetes.io/do-loadbalancer-http-ports

 Specify which ports of the loadbalancer should use the HTTP protocol.
 This is a comma separated list of ports (e.g. 80,8080).